-The facility continued with program improvements, which focused on cross training and drill management.
-There were a number of improvements recommended as a result of drills in the areas of emergency equipment, communication, and emergency procedures.
+The facility implemented program improvements, which focused on cross training and drill management.
+There were a number of improvements recommended as a result of drills in the areas of emergency equipment, training, communication, and emergency procedures.

-Emergency preparedness training is achieved through response drills where actual responses are regularly critiqued to continually improve the effectiveness of the process.
+Emergency preparedness development is achieved through response drills where actual responses are critiqued to continually improve the effectiveness of the process and the capability of responders.
 These are conducted at least annually.
 All employees are trained on established fire prevention measures, emergency situation responses, emergency evacuation routes and their responsibilities.
 Awareness training is conducted during new employee orientation and refreshed through response drills.
 On-site emergency responders are provided with the level of training necessary to allow them to effectively perform their designated functions as defined in the facility training matrix.
 Training course completion is summarized in Table 4: .

-Tests of the emergency plans were performed in the following areas:
+Tests of the emergency plans were performed in the following area: